robinsalehjan/tilde/README.md

 # Run locally

-This step assumes that you have Swift and Xcode installed
+This step assumes that you have Xcode/Swift installed and that the environment variables from the prequisite are in your shell.

 ```
+brew install vapor
 vapor run
 ```

 # Run via Docker

 Create a `.env` file that contains the environment variables from the prequisite step.
-This `.env` will be injected into the docker container on start-up.
+This file will be injected into the docker container on start-up.

 ```
 export DATABASE_HOST="hostname"